 Predictable but entertaining and emotionally-charged, The Umbrella Academy Episode 10 delivers a worthwhile finale, leaving things open-ended for Season 2.

-This recap of The Umbrella Academy Episode 10, “The White Violin” contains spoilers.
+This recap of The Umbrella Academy Season 1 Episode 10, “The White Violin” contains spoilers.
 You can check out our thoughts on the previous episode by clicking these words.

 After nine full chapters, The Umbrella Academy comes to an action-filled close.
 We finally get to see what all the fuss is about after listening to “Number 5” (Aidan Gallagher) harp on about the apocalypse repeatedly amongst entertaining family dysfunctionality.
 The Umbrella Academy Episode 10 duly delivers, and in conventional TV fashion, ends open-ended, giving Netflix the opportunity to allow the buzz to form another season.